xzlandy/Benchmark_CITEseq_DOGMAseq/README.md

 # Benchmark_CITEseq_DOGMAseq

-This repository contains all code needed to reproduce all analyses:
+This repository contains all code used for all analyses:

 **Comprehensive benchmarking of CITE-seq versus DOGMA-seq single cell multimodal omics**